chrizbee/WhistleDetector/setup_arm.md

 sudo usermod -aG sudo,audio chrizbee
 ```

+> Note: After this login as `chrizbee` and perform every action with this user!

 ## Install dependencies

 To build this application, you will need `Qt5`, `QtMultimedia`, `QMqtt` and `xtensor-fftw`.